yuexiaofeng/yuexiaofeng.github.io/_posts/2021-02-20-github-pages-migration.md

 ## Conclusion

 Back in the good old days, all these fancy HTTPS, hosting and site management, aint that intuitive, or.. free for that matter.
-So I'm truly impressed with this smooth Github Pages migration exprience, and of course, their generosity.
+So I'm truly impressed with this smooth GitHub Pages migration exprience, and of course, their generosity.
 I can maybe splurge the $$$ saved on hosting on some other things. :D

 When it comes to build a site, I'd agree with Mr. Gekko here: there's nothing to be ashamed to be a greedy cheapskate - go nuts with the free resources.
 Big thanks to the hardwork of open source community contributors; they're truly the lynchpin of our modern society!